Arabkir District: Overview

+Climate

 History

 On the eve of World War I, there were about 9,523 Armenians (1,300 houses) and 6,774 Turks living in the town of Arapgir near Malatya (modern-day Turkey).
 After the 1915 Armenian genocide, most of the Armenian population of Arapgir was either killed or deported.
 Starting in 1922, surviving Armenians of Arapgir found refuge in Soviet Armenia.
 Consequently, the Arabkir District was officially founded as a settlement north of the Yerevan city centre on November 29, 1925.

 Their original cemetery was located at the north end of the district near the street of the Molokan community.
 However, the cemetery was converted into a park around 1963 and the gravestones were removed.
 Only a handful of graves remain in the wooded areas of the park, as well as a memorial to soldiers from the Arabkir District who were killed in World War II.

 Many large industrial plants of Armenia were opened in Arabkir during the Soviet period.
 However, after the collapse of the Soviet Union, most of the plants were abandoned.
 The site of ErAZ automobile factory is under development to become a residential neighbourhood.

 Demographics

 Arabkir is one of the most densely populated districts in Yerevan.
-As of the 2011 census, the district had a population of 117,704 (11.1% of Yerevan city population).
-According to the 2016 official estimate, the population of the district is around 115,800 (ranked 6th among the Yerevan districts).
+As of the 2022 census, the district had a population of 118,870, which is 10.94% of Yerevan city population and ranked 6th among the Yerevan districts.

 Arabkir is mainly populated by Armenians who belong to the Armenian Apostolic Church.
 In 2018, the Holy Cross Church of Arabkir was opened.
 Another church known as the Holy Translators is due to open in 2020.

-Arabkir has small community of Molokans who represent themselves as Spiritual Christian.
-Many Molokan families moved from the northern regions of Armenia, and settled in different neighborhoods throughout Yerevan, mainly in Arabkir.
+Arabkir has community of 5 congregations of Spiritual Christian Dukh-i-zhizniki (map of meeting houses), a religious community of Russian origin.
+Many moved in from the northern regions of Armenia, and settled in different neighborhoods throughout Yerevan, mainly in Arabkir.
+There is a park there mis-named "Molokan Park" (because they Russians misunderstand their own history), which had been privatized before Armenia's 2018 revolution, but has since been returned to the city.
+A congregation of Spiritual Christian Molokane from Russia was in Nor Nork district.

 Culture

-Arabkir has many public libraries including the Fundamental Scientific Library of the Armenian National Academy of Sciences (1943), Library No.5 (1950), Scientific and Technical Library of the National Center of Innovation and Entrepreneurship (1963), Library No.6 (1976), and Avetik Isahakyan Central Library branches No.29 (1951), No.33 for children (1947), and No.36 (1958).
+Arabkir has many public libraries including the Fundamental Scientific Library of the Armenian National Academy of Sciences (1943), Library No. 5 (1950), Scientific and Technical Library of the National Center of Innovation and Entrepreneurship (1963), Library No. 6 (1976), and Avetik Isahakyan Central Library branches No. 29 (1951), No. 33 for children (1947), and No. 36 (1958).

 The Konstantin Sarajyan Music School and Alexey Hekimyan Music School are operating in the district since 1952 and 1982 respectively.